Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 ---
 ![ls without args](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/ls%20command%20with%20no%20args.png)

-The absolute path for this command prompt was `/home/samham/lecture1`.
+- The absolute path for this command prompt was `/home/samham/lecture1`.

+- The `ls` command lists out the contents of whatever is used as its argument.
+In this case, since there was no argument, it defaulted to the current working directory, `lecture1`, and printed its contents out.

+- This works properly and has no errors occuring.

 *With a directory*
 ---
 ![ls with directory](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/ls%20command%20with%20directory%20as%20arg.png)

-The absolute path for this command prompt was `/home/samham`.
+- The absolute path for this command prompt was `/home/samham`.

+- hello

+- This works properly and has no errors occuring.

 *With a file*
 ---
 ![ls with file](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/ls%20command%20with%20Hello.java%20as%20arg.png)

-The absolute path for this command prompt was `/home/samham/lecture1`.
+- The absolute path for this command prompt was `/home/samham/lecture1`.

+- hello

+- This works properly and has no errors occuring.

 ## `cat` command prompts
 ---